Key Considerations for Beginning & Intermediate Growers

-It is important for new growers not only, to gain firsthand knowledge on new technologies of controlled environment agriculture, but also worthwhile for existing growers to gain up-to-date information on new developments that are rapidly changing in today's industry.
+It is important not only for new growers to gain firsthand knowledge on the new technologies of controlled environment agriculture, but for existing growers also to gain up-to-date information on developments that are rapidly changing in today's industry.
 Companies and growers that don't pay attention to these new developments will have technology pass them by, decreasing their competitive edge.

-As communities throughout the world are growing, access to fresh, affordable, and safe food becomes increasingly critical, and so, too, does the role of the direct-market grower in association with protected environment agriculture.
+As communities throughout the world are growing, their access to fresh, affordable, safe food becomes increasingly critical and so, too, does the role of the direct-market grower in association with protected environment agriculture.
 We encourage continuing education, networking, and hands-on workshops to keep abreast of rapidly advancing developments in this exciting field.

 To learn more, visit the University of Arizona's Controlled Environment Agriculture Center (CEAC).
 The CEAC hosts a series of short courses consisting of lectures and hands-on workshops that cover the many aspects of controlled environment agriculture (CEA).